-The collective internal dose has generally remained the same across the DOE Complex from 2008 to 2017, with the exception of 2010.
-The number of individuals with measurable CED stayed generally steady from 2006 to 2008, then increased in 2010 and decreased through the end of CY 2015, and gradually increased each following year with the exception of CY 2020.
-There was a 3 percent increase in the number of individuals with measurable CED in 2017.
+The collective internal dose has generally remained the same across the DOE Complex from CY 2010 to 2019, with the exception of CY 2010.
+The number of individuals with measurable CED increased in CY 2010, decreased through the end of CY 2015, and gradually increased each following year with the exception of CY 2020.
+There was a 5 percent increase in the number of individuals with measurable CED in CY 2019.
 Typically, over 90 percent of all internal doses are attributable to uranium operations at Y-12 in Oak Ridge.

 The 10-year average measurable CED across the Complex was 0.042 rem.
 Internal doses ranged between 0.033 and 0.038 for the years CY 2011 through 2013, and increased to 0.045 for both CY 2014 and 2015.
 In CY 2016 and 2017, the internal dose continued to increase above the 10-year average to 0.050 and 0.051 respectively.
 However, in CY 2018, the average measurable CED decreased by 13.7 percent to 0.044 rem.
 In CY 2019, the average measurable CED decreased by 18.6 percent to 0.036 rem.
 In CY 2020, the average increased slightly to 0.043 rem.